Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 - Eddie Banner

 DSA Office Hours is an opportunity to come and ask questions about anywhere you get stuck on this week’s coding problems, or about this week’s topic.
 Find this week’s DSA topic and coding problems in `#tech-interview-study-group`.
-New topic and problems every week!
+New topics and problems every week!

 ### Frontend Friday Folks Fighting CSSBattle.dev